ksindi/managers-playbook/README.md

     1. Second paragraph — 3–7 bullets.
 The more bullets, the lower line length.
 Aim to not wrap sentences.
     1. Third (final) paragraph — no more than 2–3 sentences focused on the action needed, follow up, and timelines.

 ### Meetings

 1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html) by encouraging proposals written before having a meeting.
     > "Don’t defer decisions to meetings.
 Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it." - Erik Bernhardsson
+1. Avoid sync or recurring meetings with no standing agenda.
 1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.
 1. For staff meetings, go around the table and ask reports what their biggest concerns are.
     > Many managers want to attend executive staff meetings, as it makes them feel needed and puts them in the know.
 I made use of this desire by setting a price of admission to the meeting: you had to fess up to at least one thing that was 'on fire.'" - Horowitz
+1. It's worth occasionally asking the meeting attendees whether the meeting is productive or how can it improve.
+1. Before sending an invite, ask yourself why this meeting can't be communicated over email.

 ## Hiring